DrInTech22/3-tier-prod-cicd/README.md

     **Note: test script was not defined in package.json**

    **Steps:**
+- create an environment `frontend` and configure the following secrets and variables:
+  - secrets
+    - HOST
+    - USERNAME
+    - PASSWORD
+  - variables
+    - URL (to display deployment URL on workflow board)
 - Sets up a nodejs environment for testing the application
 - Caches dependencies to speed up subsequent runs using actions/cache@v3
 - Install dependencies, lint the code and build to verify the working functionality of the application.

 3. **frontend-cd.yml - Frontend Continuous Deployment (CD)**
 This workflow automates the deployment of the frontend application.
 It is triggered on push to the main branch when changes are made to the frontend folder.

 ```sh
 docker compose up -d --no-deps --build frontend